 The Glenn Gould Foundation invited the public to nominate an outstanding individual to become the Laureate of the Eleventh Glenn Gould Prize.
 Members of the public from any country were eligible to submit a nomination.

 An international symbol of creative excellence, the Glenn Gould Prize is awarded to an individual for a unique lifetime contribution that has enriched the human condition through the arts.

 The Glenn Gould Prize honours a leading figure in the Arts fields, as related to the theme of music and communication, for a lifetime of extraordinary creative achievement and innovation.
 Disciplines include but are not limited to

 Living candidates of any nationality are eligible.
 Nominations are submitted via an online form.

-The Glenn Gould Foundation will present the Prize to the chosen Laureate at a Gala Awards Ceremony and special celebrations planned for 2015.
-The winner receives $50,000 CDN and The Glenn Gould Prize Sculpture.
+The Glenn Gould Foundation will present the Prize to Philip Glass at a Gala Awards Ceremony and special celebrations planned for 2015.
+As of this year, the will now winner receive $100,000 CDN (previously $50k) and The Glenn Gould Prize Sculpture.
 At the Gala, the Laureate will present The City of Toronto Glenn Gould Protégé Prize to an outstanding young person of his/her choice who embodies the qualities of creative promise, innovation and career potential demonstrated by Glenn Gould in his youth.

 Living candidates of any nationality are eligible for the Glenn Gould Prize.
 Nominations are submitted via an online form.
 Neither self-nominations nor nominations submitted by email are accepted.